James Vernon (politician, born 1646): Dismissal and later career

 A staunch Whig, Vernon viewed with undisguised alarm the death of the Duke of Gloucester on 30 July 1700, and proposed that the king should again marry and the succession be settled, in default of issue, in the Hanoverian line, thus passing over Anne.
 This proposition rendered him so odious to the Tories that, soon after the accession of Anne, he was dismissed and replaced by the Earl of Nottingham.
 He was re-elected MP for Westminster in the two general elections of 1701.
 He did not stand at the 1702 English general election.
 By way of pension, he was provided on 29 June 1702, with the sinecure office of Teller of the Receipt of the Exchequer.
 He was again returned as MP for Penryn at the 1705 English general election and then at the 1708 British general election.
 He lost his tellership in September 1710 on the decisive victory of the Tories, but was subsequently rewarded with a bounty of £700 and an annual pension of £600.
 He did not stand at the 1710 British general election.
 He was one of the commissioners to whom, on 28 August 1716, the Privy Seal was entrusted during Sunderland's absence on the continent, but held no other office during the reign of George I.

 Later life and legacy

 Vernon's wife Mary died on 12 October 1715.
 His last days were spent in retirement at Watford, Hertfordshire, where he died on 31 January 1727.
 His remains were interred in Watford parish church.
 He, and his wife Mary, had two sons and two daughters, one of whom Mary married Michael Harrison, M.P. for Lisburn, Co.
 Antrim.
 His eldest son, James (died 1756), was ambassador to Copenhagen.
-His younger son, Edward Vernon (1684–1757), became an admiral, who was famous for his victory at Porto Bello.
+His younger son, Edward Vernon (1684–1757), became an admiral, who was famous for his victory at Porto Bello, and was the eponym of George Washington's estate Mount Vernon.
 Vernon's grandson, son of his eldest son James and Arethusa Boyle, Francis, was created Earl of Shipbrook in 1777.